vnd76/GeneradorQRCode/README.md

 #### Generate

 1. The user enters the URL and selects the size, error correction and validity of the QR code.
-2. Once you click generate:
+2. Once the user clicks "generate":
    - A unique id is generated.
    - The expiration date is calculated based on the creation date and the selected validity period.
    - A record with the QR code's content (id, dates, etc.) is created.